 Impacts of COVID-19 on Your Taxes

-In 2020, both the Federal and Provincial/Territorial governments introduced a variety of economic support programs for individuals.
-Many of these are considered taxable income and must be claimed on your T1.
+Since 2021, both the Federal and Provincial/Territorial governments provided a variety of economic support programs for individuals.
+Many of these are considered taxable income and must be claimed on your T1 return.
 The following are COVID-19 benefits you may have received:

 If you did receive any of these benefits, you will receive a T4A and/or a T4E to report this income on your T1.

-Don’t be surprised!
-You may have a larger balance owing on your tax return than expected due to these benefits having little or no withholding when they were distributed.
+The CRB, CRSB, CRCB, and CWLB all had taxes withheld at the source but don’t be surprised!
+You may have a larger balance owing on your first-time tax return than expected due to these benefits having little withholding when they were distributed.

-To claim office expenses under the detailed method, your employer must provide you with a Form T2200S or T2200.
+To claim home office expenses for employees under the detailed method, your employer must provide a Form T2200S or T2200.

 Learn more on claiming your home office expenses and what method is right for you here.